learn2train/ComfyUI-Batch-Video-Generator-Wan-2.1/README.md

-# ComfyUI Batch Video Generator
+# ComfyUI Batch Video Generator (for Wan 2.1)

-This repository contains a Python script (`wan_video_generator.py`) designed to run batch video generation tasks using ComfyUI, based on configurations defined in an external JSON file (`experiments.json`).
-It allows for programmatic experimentation and queuing of multiple video generations without manual intervention for each run.
+This repository contains a Python script (`wan_video_generator.py`) specifically adapted to run batch video generation tasks using the **Wan 2.1 model** within ComfyUI.
+It utilizes configurations defined in an external JSON file (`experiments.json`) to allow for programmatic experimentation and queuing of multiple video generations without manual intervention.

-This script was originally generated using the [ComfyUI-to-Python-Extension](https://github.com/pydn/ComfyUI-to-Python-Extension) by Peyton DeNiro and subsequently modified to support batch processing from a configuration file and model caching.
+This script was originally generated from a Wan 2.1 workflow using the [ComfyUI-to-Python-Extension](https://github.com/pydn/ComfyUI-to-Python-Extension) by Peyton DeNiro and subsequently modified to support batch processing from a configuration file and model caching.

 ## Benefits